The tiny table. 14th February 2022.

 Me - "So I believe...do you disagree?"

-He - "Well I think giving me a memory stick with a recording of about 25 minutes, something about that.
-Um, telling me that you have been in love with me for a year"
+He tells me that giving him a memory stick with a recording telling him that I have been in love with him for a year...

 Me - "Yes"